coderspider/coderspider/README.md

 ## I'm a Software Engineer

-- 🌱 I’m currently learning to invest my time and money in the right way to get maximum returns.
+- 🌱 I’ve recently read "Atomic Habits by James Clear" and started making habits.
+So far, been wonderful.
 - ⚡ I work at valuebound.
 It is a service based firm based in Bangalore, India.
 - ⚡ My speciality is MERN stack and I've built some good projects to learn some great concepts.
 - Apart from that I have in depth knowledge of CSS, state management.